About a year and a half

 enthusiast, Greg Sparks.
 The Port’s Annie Linstrom heralded their arrival in a post

-.
+on this blog in February 2012.
 This week, Public Affairs intern, Jayson

 Shanafelt provides an update on how the bees are doing.